 This meal is easy to prepare (takes less than 7 minutes) and it has a sweet aroma that is sure to stimulate your baby’s appetite.

-Packaged cereals are convenient to use at home and while travelling.
+Packaged cereals are convenient to use at home and while traveling.
 Furthermore, they are easy to prepare.
 You only need to add clean warm water and stir to dissolve the powder following the instructions on the pack.

 Select any of these cereals based on your preference and budget.